How to Restrict WordPress User Roles for Specific Form and Pages

 So, now let us try to access this form from the frontend.

 You can see, we are getting an “access denied” message when we are trying to fill this form.
-This is because we made this form only accessible to the administrator, and I am logged in as an Author for this particular example.
+This is because we made this form only accessible to the admin, and I am logged in as an Author for this particular example.

 User Role Based Account Creation